Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Very cool stuff.

-have a number of historical accounts, almost all from English sources, detailing the life
+of historical accounts, almost all from English sources, detailing the life and exploits of this

-and exploits of this extraordinary woman.
-So she was born in Ireland around 1530, so
+extraordinary woman.
+So she's born in Ireland around 1530, so quite some time ago.

-and held the title of Lord of Ireland as well.
+8th was King of England and held the title of Lord of Ireland as well.

-And a bit of historical context from historyisland.com.
+And a bit of historical context from history island.com.

 I trust this.